luapower/website/www/md/building.md

 	cd csrc/<package>
 	sh build-linux64.sh

+The current luapower stack is built on an **Ubuntu 18.04 x64 Desktop** and it's the only supported way to build it.
+If you need binaries for older Linuxes, keep reading.

+## Building for older Linuxes

-In general, to get binaries that will work on older Linuxes, you want to build on the _oldest_ Linux that you care to support, but use the _newest_ gcc that you can install on that system.
+In general, to get binaries that will work on older Linuxes, you want to build on the _oldest_ Linux that you care to support, but use the _newest_ GCC that you can install on that system.
 In particular, if you link against GLIBC 2.14+ your binary will not be backwards compatible with an older GLIBC (google "memcpy glibc 2.14" to see the drama).